DC 6846Respiratory System38 CFR § 4.97

 A 0% rating requires: Chronic hilar adenopathy or stable lung infiltrates without symptoms or physiologic impairment.
 A 100% rating requires: Cor pulmonale, or; cardiac involvement with congestive heart failure, or; progressive pulmonary disease with fever, night sweats, and weight loss despite treatment.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Sarcoidosis?
+What happens at the C&P exam for Sarcoidosis?

 Get a Personalized Rating Analysis